 He went on, “I think N2 offers that opportunity.
 It allows you to figure out what sort of lifestyle you want to lead, what you want your work-life balance to look like, and then you can design your career around that.”

-The relationships he made while serving in the Army, coupled with the opportunities for career advancement and the chance to have a positive impact on his direct reports, was something that kept Mike going through his service.
+The relationships he made while serving in the Army, coupled with the opportunities for career advancement and the chance to have a positive impact on his direct reports, were what kept Mike going through his service.
 When asked to share one of the most impactful lessons he gained from the military, he replied, “Learning how to be an effective leader, how to lead a team, how to connect with people and establish meaningful relationships, not just professionally but even personally.”

 Mike explained, “At the end of the day, whether you're out doing Army stuff or running a publication… what we do is all about relationships.
 That was solidified during my time in the Army.”

 With his military background in mind, Mike was prepared for a ramp-up process that would require hard work and patience.
 He knew it wasn’t going to be easy to start a business from scratch.
 But thanks to his Army officer training, deployment, and growth through the military ranks, he was ready for that second R, responsibility, that inevitably comes with launching your own publication.
 Unsurprisingly, his commitment to his new responsibilities has paid off.
-He’s owned and sold a few publications during his time with N2, become a Sales Director in the Field, and still runs a successful magazine, Historic Tacoma Living, in Washington state.
+He’s owned and sold a few publications during his time with N2, become a Sales Director in the Field, and still runs three successful magazines, Historic Tacoma Living, Life At The Points, and BeLocal Tacoma, in Washington state.

 As a seasoned Area Director and inspiring leader, Mike wants other veterans to know N2 is a great opportunity for them.
 After all, he knows firsthand veterans are equipped for the job.
 The military makes sure you know how to build solid, lasting relationships, gives you a sense of responsibility so you know failure isn’t an option, and makes you resilient for when the difficulties come.
 Those are the same characteristics required to succeed at N2, and it’s no wonder Mike has done just that.

 Nothing exemplifies the importance of relationships to Mike like his friendship with fellow veteran-turned-AD Tristan Manning.
-After meeting in college and becoming roommates, they were destined to a lifelong friendship.
+After meeting in college and becoming roommates, they were destined to have a lifelong friendship.
 Through their years together in the Army, joining N2, and now sharing an office together, they have a unique understanding of the importance of building and maintaining deep relationships.
-Read more about their bond in our 2017 blog post, Battle Buddies: A Friendship Prospers Through College, the Army, N2 & Beyond.